Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Effects of non-Markovian Dephasing Channel on Quantum correlations of Random States

 \item \emph{QD under the action of single-sided channel. } In case of pure random states as inputs, we have already shown that entanglement of the resulting states in almost all cases does not collapse for any values of non-Markovian strength of the dephasing channel under single-sided action.
 From the definition of QD, we know that QD is positive for all entangled states \cite{QD} and hence it also does not vanish.
 From our numerical simulations, we find that although the trend of QD is similar to that of LN, the minimum value attained by it is one order of magnitude lower than LN. \\

-In case of random states with $R_2$, $R_3$, and $R_4$, we observe a behaviour similar to LN i.e, for all values of non-Markovianity present in the channel, QD shows at most one revival for all Haar uniformly generated states irrespective of the content of initial discord and hence normalised regenerations saturates to unity as shown in Fig. \ref{NormR} for $R_2$ states.
+In case of random states with $R_2$, $R_3$, and $R_4$, we observe a behaviour similar to LN i.e, for all values of non-Markovianity present in the channel, QD shows at most one revival for all Haar uniformly generated states irrespective of the content of initial discord and hence the normalised regeneration saturates to unity as shown in Fig. \ref{NormR} for $R_2$ states.
 Moreover, normalised and mean regeneration of QD for higher value of non-Markovianity (say, \(\alpha \geq 0.5\)), is unity for all random input states having a fixed rank irrespective of initial QD (see Table \ref{tabmeanregDisc}).
-It means that every state revives after collapse, if, $\alpha \geq 0.5$.
-Here for a given $\alpha (\geq 0.5$), $\overline{R}_g^D$ remains constant with the increase of the rank of the states which is in stark contrast with the results obtained for entanglement where $\overline{R}_g^E$ decreases with the increase of rank.
+This means that every state revives after collapse, if, $\alpha \geq 0.5$.
+Here for a given $\alpha (\geq 0.5$), $\overline{R}_g^D$ remains same with the increase of the rank of the states which is different than the case of entanglement where $\overline{R}_g^E$ decreases with the increase of rank.

-\item \emph{Discord under double-sided channel.} Moderate presence of non-Markovianity is again enough for QD to revive after collapse for almost all the two-qubit random initial states having initial QD $\geq 0.5$.
+\item \emph{Discord under double-sided channel.} Moderate presence of non-Markovianity is enough for QD to revive after collapse for almost all the two-qubit random initial states having initial QD $\geq 0.5$ which indicates that the minimum amount of QC together with non-Markovianity is able to defeat the destructive effect of noise on states, thereby showing regeneration.
 We find that, unlike single-sided case, QD for low value of $\alpha$, does not always exhibit regeneration (since $\overline{R_{g}^{D}}$ < 1.0).
-This may be interpreted to be due to the greater amount of noise acting on the state through the double sided channel.
+This is possibly due to fact that the greater amount of noise acts on the state through the double-sided channel.
 However, with increase of $\alpha$, mean regeneration quickly increases to one -- we refer this fact as \emph{constructive effect of non-Markovian noise} (comparing left and right lower panels of Fig. \ref{NormR} as well as Fig. \ref{figmeanregent}).
-Hence, there is a competition between the detrimental effect of noise and constructive effect of non-Markovianity, at low value of $\alpha (\leq 0.3)$, former overpowers the latter and the resulting effect is destructive whereas for $\alpha (\geq 0.5)$, latter overpowers former and the resulting effect is constructive.\\
+Hence, there is a competition between the detrimental effect of noise and constructive response of non-Markovianity -- at low value of $\alpha (\leq 0.3)$, the former overpowers latter and the resulting effect is destructive while for $\alpha (\geq 0.5)$, non-Markovianity defeats the damping effect of noise, thereby showing constructive impact. \\